-What is it:
+What is Breathwork?

-• Reduced stress, tension or constriction
+- Reduced stress, tension or constriction

-• Release of trauma or mental, physical and emotional blocks
+- Release of trauma or mental, physical and emotional blocks

-• Release of anxiety, depression, fear, grief and/or anger
+- Release of anxiety, depression, fear, grief and/or anger

-• Access to unconscious memories relevant to your healing
+- Access to unconscious memories relevant to your healing

-• Deeper states of consciousness
+- Deeper states of consciousness and inspiration

 i've done kundalini yoga, meditation and yoga before but breath work was unlike anything i've ever experienced. i just did my FIRST BREath work session with gwen and all i can say is woa!
 It helps release trauma or ANYTHING else you're experiencing. i felt like i left my body.

 gwen held a safe and sacred space.
 I came in feeling uncertain and blocked.
 I left vibrating and alive. i was more creative the following day than i have been in years and have been since. i am so grateful.

 - Rianna Scipio, Imagine Sober Living, Los Angeles, California